 Foss Mountain.
 0.9 miles out and back.
 Excellent lower trail with graded gravel path; upper areas involve some rocks, and elevation change.
 Magnificent views.
 Parking at trail head on Foss Mountain Road, off Bull Pasture Road.
 More than one mile of rough, steep dirt road to reach the parking lot.
 Is this trail flat enough to include ?
 Map ? (need to walk for 2019)

 Pequawket Trail in the Freedom Town Forest.
 2.2 mile out and back.
 Sand/ gravel surface.
 Trailhead at junction of Ossipee Lake Road and Pequawket Trail.
 Parking, kiosk and maps at trailhead.
-Map at http://townoffreedom.net/wp-content/uploads/2015/11/Trailmap.pdf (need to walk for 2019)
+Map at http://townoffreedom.net/wp-content/uploads/2015/11/Trailmap.pdf (walked in early June 2019 – nice wide, flat trails, maps on site)

 Harmon Preserve. ___ miles.
 Sand/ gravel.
 Trail head at junction of Route 25 and Loon Lake Road.
 Part of the Society for the Protection of NH Forests Highwatch Preserve.
-Trail map ? (need to walk for 2019)
+Trail map ? (attempted to walk in early June; tall grass and minimal trail markings.
+Not recommended, but will follow up with SPNHF for future plans)

 Mountain Division Trail.
 4.0 miles.
 Asphalt/ gravel.
 ADA accessible.
 Trailheads at Route 113 (Portland St). at Lyman Dr. and also at US 302/E. Main St. at Haley Town Road.
 Visitor Center near Haley Town Road.
 Map at https://mainebyfoot.com/mountain-division-trail-fryeburg/ (need to walk for 2019 – but this is known to be ADA accessible)